 Learning and Development-The Company invests in its employees' skills and professional development by offering virtual, social and self-directed learning, mentoring, coaching and career development opportunities.
-In 2023, approximately 62% of employees engaged in self-directed learning and development activities through the Company's on-demand learning platforms.
+In 2024, approximately 55% of employees engaged in self-directed learning and development activities through the Company's on-demand learning platforms.
 The Company continues to focus on leadership development with two cohort leadership development programs aligned to the Company's values, leadership behaviors and skills for effective leadership.
-In partnership with external vendors, the Company provides development for senior leaders in the form of 360 surveys, formal coaching and program specific/skill-based development to support their career growth.
-In 2023, the Company piloted a Women in Leadership interactive development workshop series focused on strategic leadership and financial acumen.
+In partnership with external vendors, the Company provides development for senior leaders in the form of 360 surveys with formal development plans, formal coaching and program specific/skill-based development to support their career growth.

 In addition to learning and development, the Company requires employees to complete a series of mandatory courses in data protection, IT security, principles of ethical business conduct, harassment awareness, anti-corruption/anti-trust and data privacy.
-In 2023, the Company achieved 100% completion of these required courses.
+In 2024, the Company achieved 100% completion of these required courses.

 Employee Experience-DFIN's Total Wellbeing program underscores its employment value proposition.
-These proof points have helped to attract, engage and retain employees and have translated into being certified as a Most Loved Workplace by the Best Practice Institute, a leadership benchmark research company, two years in a row.
-Employees were surveyed and Company earned high ratings in the areas of trust, teamwork and competence.
+These proof points have helped to attract, engage and retain employees and have translated into being certified as a Most Loved Workplace® by the Best Practice Institute, a leadership benchmark research company, three years in a row.

-In 2023, the Company was again ranked on Newsweek's list of Top 100 Most Loved Workplaces® in America, which recognizes companies that have created a workplace where employees feel respected, inspired and appreciated.
+In 2024, the Company was again ranked on Newsweek's list of Top Most Loved Workplaces® in America, which recognizes companies that have created a workplace where employees feel respected, inspired and appreciated.
 Employees cited their strong bond with coworkers, flexible work schedules and strong management and senior leadership among the reasons they loved working for DFIN.

-For the fifth year in a row, the Company was chosen as one of the Best Places to Work by Built In, for offering the best compensation packages, total rewards and cultural programs, among peers.
-Built In is the online community for startups and tech companies.
+For the sixth year in a row, the Company was chosen as one of the Best Places to Work by Built In, for offering the best compensation packages, total rewards and cultural programs, among peers.
+Built In is an online community for startups and tech companies.

 Health and Safety-The health, safety and well-being of its employees is the Company's highest priority and a core element of its culture.
 The Company believes everyone contributes to a safe and healthy work environment no matter their role in the organization.
 The Company's Environmental, Health and Safety Management System aligns with ISO 14001 and 45001.
-The Company sets annual leading and lagging indicators to improve its sustainability performance and in 2023 achieved a workforce total recordable incident rate of 0.28 (per 200,000 hours worked).
+The Company sets annual leading and lagging indicators to improve its sustainability performance and in 2024 achieved a workforce total recordable incident rate of 0.19 (per 200,000 hours worked).
 Manufacturing employees achieved a 100% completion rate for job-specific safety training and participate in an onsite safety committee that promotes safe practices at work and at home.

-2023 marked the fifth year DFIN observed the importance of employee health and safety among its global workforce through its annual Safety Week event.
-Employees participated in a 5-day activity challenge during this event and collectively achieved approximately 8.5 million steps.
-In November 2023, the Company expanded its Pinnacle Awards to recognize employee contributions in six categories: community service, data privacy and security, DEI, the environment, safety, health and wellbeing and living the Company values.
+2024 marked the sixth year DFIN observed the importance of employee health and safety among its global workforce through its annual Safety Week event, which included blood pressure screenings, stress management exercises and virtual ergonomic sessions.
+Employees participated in a 5-day activity challenge and collectively achieved approximately 6.9 million steps.
+In December 2024, the Company's Pinnacle Awards recognized employee contributions in six categories: community service, data privacy and security, DEI, the environment, safety, health and wellbeing and living the Company values.